4lexDel/bobail-v2/README.md

 ## TODO
+- Make more space to add a header while keeping the canvas responsive

-- AI
+- Loading during the AI process
-    => Bobail Game: use the service
-    => COMPLETE THE EVALUATION METHOD !!
-(Layer grade (check readme)) => Check player state on the minmax...
-    => Make sure the algo return the move instead of the grid

 - Free flag on right click
 - Display previous move(s)
-- Animation (mouvement des pièces)
+- Animation (pieces movement)
 - Add hover on the grid
-- Add a tutorial modal
+- Add a tutorial modal (at least the rules of the game)

+## Bugs & clean
+prevent bobailPosition undefined to refacto